punicasuite/punicasuite.github.io/content/tutorials/How-Descypt-privatekey-from-keystore.md

 ---

-### How can I decrypt the private key in my keystore?

 1. Open [SmartX](http://smartxdebug.ont.io/#/) (Chrome recommended), go to "Tool", and you will find "Decrypt Private Key" at the bottom on the page.